Cannon God Exaxxion: Characters

-AKA General' Zobrozaphka Shes’ka, The Riofaldian governor on Earth and one of the main antagonists on the aliens' side.
+Also known as General Zobrozaphka Shes'ka, The Riofaldian governor on Earth and one of the main antagonists on the aliens' side.
 Callous and scheming, he uses the people around him to try to gain an advantage.
 He has a personality somewhat like the historical Cardinal Richelieu, a man who is privately contemptuous of his inferiors but a natural flatterer of people who can help his career, and capable of putting on a very convincing act of sincerity.
 He proves equally willing to betray his own people as well as Earthlings.
-Very much a mirror to Dr. Hōsuke Kano, Shes'ka is plotting to take over his own homeworld once he secures Exaxxion.
+Very much a mirror to Dr. Hosuke Kano, Shes'ka is plotting to take over his own homeworld once he secures Exaxxion.
 After the failure of the Riofaldian attack, he agrees to a cease-fire and becomes a citizen of Earth along with the rest of the Riofaldians trapped by the closing of the wormhole linking the two planets.